luciotato/LiteScript/source/Grammar.lite.md

 Control: class names should be Capitalized, except: jQuery

-        if not .lexer.options.interfaceMode and not String.isCapitalized(.name)
+        if not .lexer.interfaceMode and not String.isCapitalized(.name)
             .lexer.sayErr "class names should be Capitalized: class #{.name}"

 Now parse optional `,(extend|proto is|inherits from)` setting the super class